OAFE: your #1 source for toy reviews

 We've already had one Hobgoblin in this non-Classics Spider-Man line, but that was waaay back in Series 2, so an update may well have been due.
 However, this isn't just a retread: as evidenced by the last figure's demonic visage, that was Jason Macendale, the fourth (or fifth) guy to use the identity; this, meanwhile, is the original version, which means it's... well, we'll get to that.

-In his original plans, DeFalco intended Hobgoblin to be Richard Fisk, the Kingpin's son; instead, he was eventually revealed to be The Rose, the masked man who had partnered with Hobgoblin to take down the Kingpin's empire.
+In his original plans, DeFalco intended Hobgoblin to be Richard Fisk, the Kingpin's son; instead, Richard was eventually revealed to be The Rose, the masked man who had partnered with Hobgoblin to take down the Kingpin's empire.
 Who would DeFalco have made The Rose?
 Tell you in a minute.

 he stole Captain America's pants The sculpt is very nice, particularly on the blue sections of the costume.
 The orange all looks like slightly rumpled cloth, but the diamond scale pattern on his arms and legs is most impressive.
 The face is superb, however.
 While this is ostensibly supposed to be a Green Goblin mask in a new color, it always had noticeable differences, primarily the big ridges around his eyes.
 He's still got the wicked grin with the little fangs - I always wondered if the mouth on masks like this was supposed to line up with the man wearing it, or if he opened and closed his mouth independently behind it.